Skip to main content

 REVIEW PROCESS

-• Proposals will be reviewed by a scientific review committee (committee) comprised of reviewers from each institutional partner hospital, may include representatives from: information technology, innovation, community health or community outreach and engagement, and the community at-large.
+• Proposals will be reviewed by a scientific review committee composed of reviewers from each institutional partner, and may include the community at large.
 CTSC staff will provide administrative oversight throughout the review process to ensure a standardized review process.

 • The committee will take the following into consideration: